What to Do When There’s Water Damage, Mold, & Mildew

 In Conclusion:

 Mold could be hiding in your home, putting you, your family, and your beloved animals at risk of illnesses.
-If your home has been exposed to water damage or moisture exposure, we recommend that you have a properly certified professional and experienced mold inspection company that only uses unbiased 3rd party AIHA certified laboratories to inspect and conduct necessary testings.
+If your home has been exposed to water damage or moisture exposure, we recommend that you have a properly certified professional and experienced mold inspection company that only uses unbiased 3rd party AIHA-certified laboratories to inspect and conduct necessary tests.
 Comprehensive Mold inspections are accurate and can protect your family from living in an unhealthy environment.

 Share this Article